learnbin.net nav logo

 When a certain molecular weight is reached physical properties are no longer increased.
 Larger molecular weight leads to higher melt viscosity.
 It reduces the melt flow characteristics of the polymer.
 Therefore, we need to optimize molecular weight for steady and continuous processing.

 But molecular weight is not the only property that affects the physical properties of the polymer.
-The type of polymer, Branching, Tacticity, and Crystallinity also affects the physical properties.
+The type of polymer, Branching, Tacticity, and Crystallinity also affect the physical properties.

 The average molecular weight of polymers